 This self-paced online training program Effective Expert Testimony for Forensic Evaluation is presented by Dr. Randy Otto.
 It is devoted to expert testimony that mental health professionals provide in depositions, trials, and administrative hearings.
 As such, this program should be of interest to all mental health professionals who testify in legal proceedings regardless of their specialty area.
 The focus is on oral communication of one’s activities and opinions.
-Thus, preparation of interrogatories, affidavits and reports is not addressed.
-Reviewed are general principles of effective communication in legal proceedings, research examining effective communication in legal proceedings, research examining effective communication by expert witnesses, strategies and skills to employ during direct- and cross-examination.
+Thus, the preparation of interrogatories, affidavits, and reports is not addressed.
+Reviewed are general principles of effective communication in legal proceedings, research examining effective communication in legal proceedings, research examining effective communication by expert witnesses, strategies, and skills to employ during direct- and cross-examination.
 Considerable use is made of case examples-using excerpts from trial and deposition transcripts-as well as video recordings of mental health professionals testifying.

 This training program is relevant for professionals who want to obtain or strengthen skills in expert testimony; including those involved in civil and criminal forensic mental health assessment, forensic settings, human resources and community settings, and those who work at the intersection of clinical psychology and law.
 This training program is for beginner, intermediate, and advanced level clinicians.

 Upon completion of this course, participants should be able to:

 – Describe the components/qualities of effective testimony – Describe differences between testifying at depositions and at trial – Describe various aspects of experience (and inexperience) to communicate to the audience their expertise and credibility – Describe the rules of evidence that impact their sworn testimony during direct examination and cross examination – Describe and employ pre-testimony preparation strategies that will reduce anxiety – Describe an approach for effectively communicating their work and opinions to the legal decision-maker during direct examination – Describe effective responses to commonly-used cross-examination ploys.